 Though this type of cache hunting does not require a substantial research, it requires a lot of patience and time for scanning large areas in the fields with a metal detector.
 During the process, 5% of the total time would be spent for research, and the rest 95% would be spent for metal detecting.

 Hunting for a Coin Hoard in Farm Field

-The following frequently asked questions relate to both Type I and Type II (see next page) of cache hunting:
+The following frequently asked questions relate to Coin Cache Hunting of both Type I and Type II (see next page):